kirstynloftus/AE_project/README.md

 # Adverse Event Risk Analysis
 ## Overview
 This project involves extracting and analyzing FDA Adverse Event (AE) reports to identify patterns and predict which demographics are more at risk of experiencing severe adverse events.
-The goal is to develop a data pipeline for ongoing analysis, utilizing machine learning techniques such as Logistic Regression, k-Nearest Neighbors (kNN), and other methods to predict the likelihood of adverse events and uncover insights about at-risk populations.
+The goal is to perform a comparative analysis of machine learning techniques such as Logistic Regression, k-Nearest Neighbors (kNN), and other methods to predict the likelihood of adverse events and uncover insights about at-risk populations.

 ## Project Status